sous-chefs/firewall/migration.md

 * Windows: `:windows`
 * Other platforms: `:iptables`

-Set `solution` explicitly when you need a different backend.
+Set `backend` explicitly when you need a different backend.

 The `firewall` resource can select `:nftables` and maps `firewall_rule` resources to nftables rules when selected.
 The dedicated `nftables` and